Char2Subword: Extending the Subword Embedding Space Using Robust Character Compositionality: Experiments

-The goal of the simulation experiments is to replicate the original subword embedding table while ensuring robustness at the character-level modifications.
+\paragraph{Embedding approximation} The goal of the approximation experiments is to replicate the original subword embedding table while ensuring robustness at the character level.
 We experiment with the objective functions described in Section \ref{ch9:sec:ch2sw_mimic}.
-We use the average precision to determine the best method.
-Nevertheless, we also provide the accuracy for reference.\footnote{ Using accuracy to determine the best method can mislead the interpretation of the model's capabilities.
-Accuracy is not ideal in this scenario since the goal is to simulate an embedding space rather than merely predicting vocabulary subwords given their characters.
-To better assess the embedding space simulation, we use average precision up to the top $k$ neighbors of $\ve_i$. }

-The experiments Exp1.1 to Exp1.4 show the results of each objective function individually (see Table \ref{tab:simulation_dev_results}).
+We use the average precision to determine the best method (we also provide the accuracy for reference).\footnote{ Using accuracy to determine the best method can mislead the interpretation of the model's capabilities.
+Accuracy is not ideal in this scenario since the goal is to approximate an embedding space rather than merely predicting vocabulary subwords given their characters. } The experiments 1.1-1.4 show the results of each objective separately (see Table \ref{tab:simulation_dev_results}).
 Notably, the cross-entropy objective is the most relevant to ensure high precision (58\% vs. 28.5\% of the cosine objective).
-Combining all the objective functions as in Exp1.9 gives an average precision of 60\%.
-Although Exp1.6 performs very close to Exp1.9 (59.9\% vs. 60\%), Exp1.9 still preserves more neighbors along the top $k$ expected neighbors (see Figure \ref{ch9:fig:char2subword_precision:a}).
+Combining all the objectives gives an average precision of 60\% (experiment 1.9).
+Although experiment 1.6 and 1.9 perform very close (59.9\% vs. 60\%), the latter still preserves more neighbors along the top $k$ expected neighbors.

-After optimizing a char2subword module as in Exp1.9, we contextualize it according to the pre-training phase (Section \ref{ch9:sec:ch2sw_pretrain}).
-The results show that the precision at $k$ drops substantially (see ``Simulation $\rightarrow$ Pre-training'' in Figure \ref{ch9:fig:char2subword_precision:b}).
-However, when restoring simulation from the pre-training phase, the model performs far better than the simulated version reaching an average precision of 82.4\% (see ``Simulation $\rightarrow$ Pre-training $\rightarrow$ Simulation'' in Figure \ref{ch9:fig:char2subword_precision:b}).
-This bounce in performance shows the need for contextualization for the original char2subword module.
-The contextualization by itself does not guarantee that the module will resemble the same embedding space as in $\mE$ (i.e., there is nothing that forces the module to optimize for that).
-However, it provides a better arrangement of the embedding space, which results in better average precision in the simulation.
+After optimizing a char2subword module (experiment 1.9), we contextualize it in the pre-training phase (Section \ref{ch9:sec:ch2sw_pretrain}).
+The results show that the precision at $k$ drops substantially (Figure \ref{ch9:fig:char2subword_precision:b}, ``Approx. $\rightarrow$ Pre-training'').
+However, when restarting approximation after pre-training, the model performs far better than the initial approximated version reaching an average precision of 82.4\% (Figure \ref{ch9:fig:char2subword_precision:b}, ``Approx. $\rightarrow$ Pre-training $\rightarrow$ Approx.'').
+This improvement shows the need for contextualization for the original char2subword module.
+Contextualization by itself does not guarantee that the module will resemble the same embedding space as in $\mE$ (i.e., nothing that forces the module to optimize for that).
+However, it aligns better the semantics of the space facilitating the approximation.